Back |

 Infused Salt

 Start experimenting!
-Explore the ones that intrigue you most and add a new salt or two to your spice cabinet.
-Metropolitan Market offers a variety of salts in small packets, so you can try a new one, like Hawaiian Pink Sea Salt, without committing to a giant container right off the bat.
+Explore the ones that intrigue you most and diversify your spice cabinet.
+Metropolitan Market offers a variety of salts in small packets, so you can try new ones without significant investment.
+Specialty salts also make great gifts.
+Share the fun of taste-testing with friends and discovering new ways to enjoy seasoning your food.